dagainz/Correlator/docs/architecture.md

 as a python object, and dispatches these objects to one or more logic modules for processing.
 Processing consists of record filtering, correlating, statistics gathering, and event dispatching.

-## Modules
+## Logic Modules

+*Todo: find better name!*

-As stated above, logic modules perform record filtering, correlating, statistics gathering, and event dispatching.
-They would typically either handle one process or a group of related processes.
+Logic modules perform record filtering, correlating, statistics gathering, and event dispatching.
+They would typically handle detecting a single process, or group of related processes.

-They:
+For example, the OpenSSH login module included watches log events generated from OpenSSH for significant login events.

+Logic modules:

 - Maintain and report on statistics
 - Keep state to correlate log events for a higher level of business intelligence